Salim Saleh: Public Service and Other Civic Contributions

 Between 2005 and 2018, Saleh's involvement deepened, with contributions to music competitions, club events, and support for prominent artists and bands such as Afrigo Band.
 He has awarded prizes and medals recognizing the preservation of Ugandan musical heritage.

 During the COVID-19 pandemic, Saleh facilitated over 9 billion UGX in relief packages targeting musicians, DJs, bouncers, and promoters to mitigate the economic impact on the creative industry.

 However, his support has also faced challenges due to exploitation by some event promoters who misused funds and manipulated the system for personal gain.
 Saleh responded by encouraging musicians to form associations such as the Uganda National Musicians Federation and the Uganda Musicians Association to promote transparency, accountability, and direct access to government support.

 Despite misconceptions and criticisms such as accusations of favoritism or undue influence Saleh maintains that his involvement is voluntary and aimed at structural reform and empowerment within the creative sector.

+Honours and recognition

+Commemoration

+In April 2026, President Yoweri Museveni laid a foundation stone at the National Leadership Institute in Kyankwanzi for the Gen. Caleb Akandwanaho (Salim Saleh) School of Research and the Walter Rodney Block, during a retreat for newly elected National Resistance Movement (NRM) Members of Parliament.
+The Independent and Uganda Radio Network reported that the school was to be opened in his honour, with Museveni citing Saleh’s role in the National Resistance Army during the 1981–1986 war.